-At each level, review committees and administrators must make a positive or negative decision on the question of tenure and/or promotion and must write a letter to be placed in the portfolio (copy to the candidate, copy to lower levels of review, and copy to the Provost) which includes the recommendation for tenure and/or promotion and articulates the strengths and weaknesses that contributed to the decision.
+At each level, review committees and administrators must make a positive or negative decision on the question of tenure and/or promotion and must write a letter to be placed in the portfolio (copy to the candidate, copy to lower levels of review) (for administrative faculty, recommendation letters must be sent to the candidate's academic supervisors (e.g., department chair, dean) and administrative supervisors (e.g. Center for Excellence in Teaching and Learning, Global Institute, etc.) and copy to the Provost which includes the recommendation for tenure and/or promotion and articulates the strengths and weaknesses that contributed to the decision.
 Within 10 calendar days from the review decision at each level, the faculty member has the right to respond to a committee's or administrator's decision and justifications by submitting a written letter to the reviewing committee or administrator and copied to the next level of review.
 The committee or administrator will respond in writing to the candidate and copy the next level of review.
 This response may include the reversal of the original decision.
 The portfolio of a faculty member who has submitted one or more response letters will proceed through the review process by an alternative schedule, as determined by the Office of the Provost and Vice President for Academic Affairs.
 This alternate schedule will provide time for reviews and responses while assuring that reviews and responses will be completed in time to meet the reporting requirements of the University System of Georgia.

-VII.B.3.
 Third-Year Review (Pre-Tenure Review)